DomainDrivenArchitecture/dda-cloudspec/README.md

 # dda-cloudspec

 # rationale
-After the test driven validation of servers has been accomplished (e.g. with rspec & ServerSpec / Goss ), what is missing is the validation of the whole cloud - a CloudSpec.
+After the test driven provisioning of servers has been accomplished (e.g. with rspec & ServerSpec / Goss ), what is missing is the validation of the whole cloud - a CloudSpec.

 ## Possible Areas of Application:
 * Are DNS-entries set correctly